 Visit the world’s first Catacombs

-Beneath the streets of the eternal city, you’ll find the oldest catacombs on our planet.
+Beneath the streets of the eternal city, you’ll find the oldest catacombs on our planet (and also some other mysterious underground temples).
 In Rome, there are six Jewish, and 40 Christian catacombs.
 The followers of Christ used the catacombs to bury the dead, while the Pagans burned their bodies.
 It’s really fascinating to walk around these underground passages and imagine how these people felt when their religion was banned and they had to hide underground to practice it.
 Another similar experience would be…

 Visiting the Salem of Europe

 The region of Liguria hides Italy’s very own witch town and the Salem of Europe.
 The city of Triora witnessed one of the largest witch trials when a group of women were blamed for the bad weather and the shortage of crops.
 It was at this time when the witch trials of Triora began.
 It got so bad, that the Vatican had to intervene to put an end to the madness.
 Today, despite the gruesome history, locals seem to be proud of it and even managed to turn the town into a tourist attraction.